Storefront Resurgence Project

 Led by the Manhattan Chamber of Commerce and its nonprofit foundation, the Storefront Resurgence Project is working to bring much-needed stability to Manhattan’s 30,000+ existing storefront businesses and help to put the storefront businesses of tomorrow on a path to success.
 These efforts will generate immense economic multipliers for local communities and the city as a whole.

-Components of this initiative are supported by Wells Fargo as well as Community Project Funding secured by former Congresswoman Carolyn B. Maloney and US Senator Kirsten Gillibrand which is administered by the US Small Business Administration.
+Components of this initiative are supported by Wells Fargo, the Association for a Better New York (ABNY), and Community Project Funding secured by former Congresswoman Carolyn B. Maloney and US Senator Kirsten Gillibrand which is administered by the US Small Business Administration.
 Additional funding for outreach and technical assistance is provided by the New York City Economic Development Corporation and the New York City Council which is being administered by the New York City Small Business Services Department.